What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

 But this is just a small refresher.
 This blog article is about the IEC 62304.

 IEC stands for International Electrotechnical Commission.
-The IEC 62304 is therefore a collection of proven practices for the development of medical software established by this Commission.It is the successor to the American ANSI/AAMI SW68 and places more emphasis on the software in medical devices and the associated risks.
+The IEC 62304 is therefore a collection of proven practices for the development of medical software established by this Commission.It is the successor to the American ANSI/AAMI SW68 and places more importance on the software in medical products and the associated risks.

 As the proportion of software in the medical field becomes increasingly larger and more significant, it is now indispensable to establish guidelines for its development to prevent potential risks.
 Therefore, the IEC 62304 sets detailed requirements for the processes and activities carried out in the development of this software.